MAN-2/AIML-Projects/README.md

-# AIML-Projects
-A repository hosting my AI/ML projects showcase

-# AI & ML Mini Projects – Curated by Manu Tyagi
+# AI & ML Mini Projects

 This repository is a curated collection of machine learning and AI mini projects developed using Python and industry-standard libraries like scikit-learn, TensorFlow, and NLTK.
 The goal is to demonstrate my applied understanding of ML concepts through clean, modular, and practical code examples.